RBNZ to keep the OCR at 1% – TD Securities

-Analysts at TD Securities are expecting the RBNZ to keep the OCR at 1% at tomorrow's meeting.
+Ned Rumpeltin, European head of FX strategy at TD Securities, expects policymakers to keep the OCR at 1% at tomorrow's RBNZ meeting.

 Key Quotes